MicrosoftDocs/m365copilot-docs/docs/ecosystem.md

 ### Teams Toolkit

-[Teams Toolkit](/microsoftteams/platform/toolkit/teams-toolkit-fundamentals) helps developers create and deploy Teams apps that work across Microsoft 365 and Copilot with integrated identity, access to cloud storage, data from Microsoft Graph, and other services in Azure and Microsoft 365 with a "zero-configuration" approach to the developer experience.
-Teams Toolkit is available as [Visual Studio Code extension](/microsoftteams/platform/toolkit/install-teams-toolkit), [Visual Studio workload](/microsoftteams/platform/toolkit/toolkit-v4/install-teams-toolkit-vs), and as the [TeamsFx command line interface](/microsoftteams/platform/toolkit/teams-toolkit-cli).

-### Developer Portal for Teams

-The [Developer Portal for Teams](/microsoftteams/platform/concepts/build-and-test/teams-developer-portal) is the primary tool for configuring, distributing, and managing Microsoft Teams apps, including apps extended to run across Microsoft 365 and Microsoft Copilot.
-With Developer Portal, you can collaborate with colleagues on your app, set up runtime environments, and much more.
+[Teams Toolkit](/microsoftteams/platform/toolkit/teams-toolkit-fundamentals)  is the *Pro-code* option for building and debugging Copilot extensions and custom engine copilots.
+It provides support for all major Microsoft 365 platform extensibility surfaces, including Copilot for Microsoft 365 extensions, tabs, bots, message extensions, and Outlook Add-ins.
+Teams Toolkit is available as an extension for [Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=TeamsDevApp.ms-teams-vscode-extension) and [Visual Studio](/microsoftteams/platform/toolkit/toolkit-v4/install-teams-toolkit-vs).

+### Copilot Studio

+[Microsoft Copilot Studio](/microsoft-copilot-studio/copilot-plugins-overview?context=%2Fmicrosoft-365-copilot%2Fextensibility%2Fcontext) is the graphical *Low-code* option for copilot extensibility, including Copilot for Microsoft 365 extensions and also custom copilots.
+Copilot Studio (previously known as *Power Virtual Agents*) is available as a standalone web app ([copilotstudio.microsoft.com](https://copilotstudio.microsoft.com/)) and also as an [app for Microsoft Teams](https://aka.ms/PVATeamsApp?azure-portal=true).

+### Copilot developer mode

+Copilot for Microsoft 365 [developer mode](./debugging-copilot-plugin.md) provides a way to test if and when the orchestrator selects your plugin with different prompts.
+When you enable developer mode from the Copilot chat prompt, a card with debug information is returned whenever the orchestrator searches specifically within your plugin to respond to a prompt.

 ## Microsoft security, trust, and commitment to Responsible AI